iigmir/iigmir/README.md

     * VueJS
     * TypeScript

 And I know some PHP, MySQL and Ruby.
-I wish someday I can work with server-side development.
+I hope someday I can work with server-side development.

 <picture>
   <source